angelfish dominance

 Angelfish Get Angry From Light Changes

-Angelfish are very sensitive to light.
+Angelfish are sensitive to light.
 They become stressed when placed in a room where the illumination changes rapidly and frequently.
-Dim lights are best in order to keep angelfish happy.
+Dim lights are best to keep angelfish happy.

 Angelfish Get Angry From Quick Movements

-Angelfish are rather slow swimmers.
-That’s mostly because the waters they evolved in have slow currents.
 Predator fish tend to move quicker than angelfish do.
-As such, your fish may perceive any quick movement as a source of danger.
+The fish may perceive any quick movement as a source of danger.

-Constant movement, both inside and outside the tank, will distress angelfish to the point of aggression.
-Community tanks are especially at risk.
-Energetic, fast-swimming fish all placed together will see a considerable rise in your angelfish’s aggression.
+Energetic, fast-swimming fish all placed together will considerably increase angelfish aggression.
 This may cause your angelfish to attack other species or their own.

 Angelfish Fighting Because Of Age

 Angelfish are Cichlids and will grow into their more aggressive natures.
-When your angelfish appear to start fighting for no reason, take a look at where they are in their lifecycle.
+When your angelfish appear to start fighting for no reason, look at where they are in their lifecycle.

 Angelfish Dominance When Young